bikaylee/Portfolio/index.md

                 </small>
             </p>
             <p>
-                Team: Individual Work
+                Team: David W.
             </p>
             <p>
                 This project is from an intro course of Artificial Intelligence.
 The Wumpus World is classified as <b>single agent, partially observable, simulated, static, discrete, sequential, and deterministic.</b> The goal is to let the agent get as many points as possible.
 Given a 2D grid of tiles, the agent will be scored based on the performance of getting a gold safely.
-The objective is to use <b>A* search</b> to find the minimal step of path both in searching the target and returning.
-Based on the current perceptions to predict the safety of surrounding tiles, the agent will go to the safest location in searching and will be marked trapped and return to the starting point if surroundings are too dangerous.
+The objective is to use <b>A* search</b> to find the minimum steps of path both in searching the target and returning.
+Based on the current perceptions to predict the safety of all surrounding tiles, the agent will go to the safest location when searching or marked trapped and return to the starting point if surroundings are too dangerous.
             </p>
             <p>
                 Software Tools: C++, A* search